NixOS/nix/doc/manual/src/language/string-context.md

 2. Dump its context with [`builtins.getContext`].
 3. Combine it with a base string and repeated [`builtins.appendContext`] calls.

-The remainder of this section will focus on step 1: making strings with individual string context elements on which to apply `builtins.getContext`.

 [`builtins.appendContext`]: ./builtins.md#builtins-appendContext

 ### Constant string context elements

-A constant string context element is just a constant [deriving path];
+A constant string context element is a constant [deriving path];
-a constant deriving path is just a [store path].
+a constant deriving path is a [store path].
-We therefore want to use [`builtins.storePath`] to create a string with a single constant string context element:
+[`builtins.storePath`] creates a string with a single constant string context element:

 > **Example**
 >